 4.1 Consent for holding a CARM meeting should be obtained from the person wherever possible, and the person should be encouraged to participate in the process (see What to Expect information leaflet).
 However, a lack of consent must not prevent the meeting from taking place.

-4.2 Where the criteria are met and a CARM meeting is agreed, the lead agency will:
+4.2 Where the criteria are met and a CARM meeting is agreed, the coordinating agency will:

 • Identify the agencies to be invited to the meeting including non-statutory, voluntary sector and local community groups to facilitate the best opportunity to encourage positive engagement with the adult at risk;